What is Hanukkah? History and meaning of the Jewish Festival of Lights

 To commemorate this inauguration and the miracle associated with it, every evening at dusk Jews light one of the candles on the menorah, starting with the right-hand one.

 During this celebration, it is also customary to participate in songs and blessings.
 Jews also gather around dishes cooked in oil (latkes, potato pancakes and other fritters).
-Another tradition is to play with a four-sided spinning top, with symbols forming the phrase"nes gadol haya sham", meaning"a great miracle happened there".
+Another tradition is to play with a four-sided spinning top, with symbols forming the phrase"nes gadol haya sham", or"a great miracle happened there".

 No specific prayers are added to religious services.
 However, special readings are added to the usual liturgies.